drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 4: Aminoquinolones

-In the example illustrated here, the ester analog is completely inactive.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-4-aminoquinolones-6e931fab'><i class='fa fa-play' aria-hidden='true'></i></button>In the example illustrated here, the ester analog is completely inactive.
 The free carboxyl function is important and may be involved as a hydrogen bond donor or in a salt bridge interaction.
 Other changes including the volume, the geometrical and also the physico-chemical properties of the molecules such as the polar surface area, acidity, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer